Raid-dev/holbertonschool-shell/io_redirections_and_filters/README.md

-0-hello_world | Printing "Hello, World", followed by a new line to the standard output
+0-hello_world | Prints "Hello, World", followed by a new line to the standard output

-1-confused_smiley | Displaying a confused smiley "(Ôo)'
+1-confused_smiley | Displays a confused smiley "(Ôo)'

-2-hellofile | Displaying the content of the /etc/passwd file
+2-hellofile | Displays the content of the /etc/passwd file

-3-twofiles | Displaying the content of /etc/passwd and /etc/hosts files
+3-twofiles | Displays the content of /etc/passwd and /etc/hosts files

-4-lastlines | Displaying the last 10 lines of /etc/passwd
+4-lastlines | Displays the last 10 lines of /etc/passwd

-5-firstlines | Displaying the first 10 lines of /etc/passwd
+5-firstlines | Displays the first 10 lines of /etc/passwd

-6-third_line | Displaying the third line of the file iacta
+6-third_line | Displays the third line of the file iacta

-7-file | Creating a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:\) containing the text Best School ending by a new line
+7-file | Creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:\) containing the text Best School ending by a new line

-8-cwd_state | Writing into the file ls_cwd_content the result of the command ls -la
+8-cwd_state | Writes into the file ls_cwd_content the result of the command ls -la

-9-duplicate_last_line | Duplicating the last line of the file iacta
+9-duplicate_last_line | Duplicates the last line of the file iacta

+10-no_more_js | Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders